-The council implemented a revised pay protection policy during 2016/7 for employees who are redeployed by reason of redundancy.
-In cases where an employee is redeployed into a lower graded role due to their original role being made redundant the council will protect the employee's former level of normal pay for a year, and at 75% of the employee's former normal pay one year.
+In cases where an employee is redeployed into a lower graded role due to their original role being made redundant, the annual protection payment will be the difference between the employee's normal contractual pay in the former post and the normal contractual pay of the new post in year 1; and in year 2 it will be 75% of this value.
 After which the employee will be paid the rate for the role they've been redeployed into.